Which systems are being linked?

 Will the publication of the Calendar be on time?

-We currently expect the Calendar to be published slightly later in August, towards the end of the month.
+We currently expect the Calendar to be published on 28 August.
 While there is always a possibility of minor shifts due to unforeseen challenges, the project team is working hard to keep to the planned timeline.

-Weekly updates are being shared with Academic Managers, the Edu-Leaders list, and the PMA Forum.
+Weekly updates are being shared with Academic Managers, the Edu-Leaders list, the PMA Forum and PhD Academy Managers.
 Any changes to timelines will be communicated promptly.

 Will the start of the academic year be affected?